Spartan-CSharp/HotelManagementApp/README.md

 ### Class Library Setup
 The homework from Lesson 18, Class Library Setup, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
 We are to create a class library and solution for our new project.
 Put together a simple folder structure for the classes we will be adding.

+### Dapper Setup
+The homework from Lesson 19, Dapper Setup, of Module 9, Hotel Management App, of the Complete Foundation in C# Course Series from Tim Corey.
+We are to add a Dapper class that will handle reading from and writing to SQL in a simple manner.